 VOCAL and INSTRUMENTAL LESSONS

-ELIGIBILITY: Selected vocal students in grades 8-9 and instrumental students in grade 4-9
+ELIGIBILITY: Vocal students entering grades 8-12 and instrumental students entering grades 4-9

-Scholarships provide private lessons to selected vocal and instrumental students in grade 8-9 who have not yet had the opportunity for private study and whose family is in need of a financial helping hand.
+Scholarships provide private lessons to selected music students who have not yet had the opportunity for private study and whose family is in need of a financial helping hand.
 On Audition Day, students participate in a workshop on Audition and Recital Preparation and enjoy a performance by winners of the High School Competition.
-Students in the Private Lesson Program are given the opportunity of private lessons with a professional musician.
-As a culminating experience to the year of lessons, students perform on the year-end recital showcasing each participant in a solo performance in front of a live audience.
-Forty Year 1 positions are available.
+Students in the Private Lesson Program study with a professional musician or music educator.
+As a culminating experience to the year of lessons, students perform on a year-end recital showcasing each participant in a solo performance for a live audience.

 Year 1 students who are recommended by their private teachers are eligible to apply for Year 2.
-Twelve Year 2 positions are available.
 And Year 2 students who are recommended by their private teachers are eligible to apply for Year 3.
-Eight Year 3 positions are available.